nodirt/git-tf/README.md

         $ git config tf.username john
         $ git config tf.domain mycompany.com

+5. Set _tfs_ branch as an upstream branch for _master_.

-        $ git config tf.winDomain MYCOMPANY
+        $ git branch --set-upstream master tfs

-Yes, two domains sounds weird, but that's how TFS works.
-The first domain is what is written after @ sign: john@company.com.
-The second domain is your full name on TFS: MYCOMPANY\john Perhaps I'll get rid of the second domain in some future.

-There is also a `tf.cmd` config value with which you can override the default call to the Team Explorer Anywhere executable.
+There is also a _tf.cmd_ config value with which you can override the default call to the Team Explorer Anywhere executable.
 This can by usefull to configure the authentication for your TFS connection.